Toward Self-learning End-to-End Task-Oriented Dialog Systems: Experiments

 \paragraph{Simulation Evaluation Setup.} Deploying a trained agent to interact with real human users and collect dialog logs is labor-intensive and costly for experimental purposes.
-Hence, we construct a setting to simulate user behavior changes\footnote{Building a user simulator is inapplicable in our changing environment setting. $(\RN{1})$ It is difficult to build reliable user simulators.
-Building agenda-based user simulators requires sophisticated human expertise for designing rules. $(\RN{2})$ Building model-based user simulators requires sufficient labeled data.
-Furthermore, model-based user simulators merely imitate expert behaviors in the training corpus, cannot provide user behaviors that are unseen from task bots.}.
-We randomly sample 5 examples from the training set as labeled data to train a task bot (\ie both dialog model and reward model).
-Note that the remaining 45 dialogs contain unseen user behaviors for the task bot.
-Hence, it is applicable to simulate user behavior changes by modifying the remaining 45 dialogs as unlabeled imperfect human-bot interactions (through adding noise (\ie corrupting response\footnote{Note that the associated belief states annotations are not used by \slsoloist{}.
-(Construction process is described in Appendix \ref{sec:simu_hb}.)}).
-This simulation setting allows us to perform a detailed analysis of \slagent{} without much cost and easily reproduce the experimental results. \paragraph{Simulation Evaluation Results.} The end-to-end evaluation results on four domains are presented in Table \ref{tab:results_4task}. \modelp{5} is trained with 5 randomly sampled training examples. \modelp{S} is trained using synthetic dialogs constructed from the 5 randomly sampled training dialogs, which are the same dialogs used for training \modelp{5}.
-The results show that the proposed synthetic dialog construction method improves the performance over all metrics by a significantly large margin, in particular $\mathtt{Inform}$ and $\mathtt{Success}$, which demonstrates the effectiveness of synthetic dialog construction method on improving model generalization capability.
+Hence, we construct a setting to simulate unseen user behaviors.
+We randomly sample 5 dialogs from the training set as labeled data to train a task bot (\ie both dialog model and reward model).
+Note that the remaining 45 dialogs contain unseen user behaviors with unseen language patterns and unknown user goals.
+Hence, it is applicable to simulate unseen user behaviors by modifying the remaining 45 dialogs as unlabeled imperfect human-bot dialog logs (through adding noise, \ie corrupting responses\footnote{Note that the associated labels of belief states are not used.
+Construction details are in Appendix \ref{sec:simu_hb}.}).
+These 45 unlabeled human-bot dialog logs are further used for refining \modelp{S}, resulting in \soloistoa{}, \slsoloist{}, \soloistth{}.
+This simulation setting allows us to perform a detailed analysis of the reward model in \slagent{} without much cost and easily reproduce the experimental results.